praetorian-inc/DVRF/README.md

 * **DO NOT HAVE THE WAN PORT PLUGGED IN WHEN INSTALLING OR RUNNING THIS!!!**
 * UART access is needed in order to execute the pwnable binaries.
 * WiFi is disabled, only the ethernet ports are available.
-* Encoder pwnable to be released in v04.

 -<a href="https://twitter.com/b1ack0wl">b1ack0wl</a>